MeHungr/cdt-charlie-ansible/ansible/windows/roles/IIS/tasks/ReadMe.md

+## 🔵
-## 🔵This directory contains the ansible script needed to deploy IIS to a remote Windows host, as well as configuring a local website with an index.html file and ensuring the service is running and set to auto start.
-It includes bonus functionality with making sure that Real Time Protection is enabled.🔵
+This directory contains the ansible script needed to deploy IIS to a remote Windows host, as well as configuring a local website with an index.html file and ensuring the service is running and set to auto start.
+It includes bonus functionality with making sure that Real Time Protection is enabled.
+## 🔵